Nastel/remoraj/README.md

 ## VM identification

-To identify VM you can set system property (java -D) `remoraVMIdentification` to any readable token identifying the process remoraJ are attached to.
+To identify VM you can set system property (java -D) `remora.vmid` to any readable token identifying the process remoraJ are attached to.
 By default it will use `ManagementFactory.getRuntimeMXBean().getName()` result.

 **NOTE:** this default value might be not available in every VM's implementation and might be platform dependent.